 Chamomile is by far the most recommended natural sleep aid that there.
 It’s caffeine-free, contains no cholesterol and it’s proven to reduce stress and anxiety, among other things.
 Why is it that it feels so good to drink this tea before bed?
 Well, it’s called the placebo effect.
 We think that it relaxes us, therefore it does.
 It’s the same concept behind the warm milk idea.

 The other part of it is that by brewing it every night, you’re creating a ritual, which is another way to wind down for a restful night’s sleep.
-No matter how you choose to ingest this herb, it’s been proven to cure insomnia, amongst other things.
+No matter how you choose to ingest this herb, it’s been proven to cure insomnia, among other things.
 So, read up on some recipes, get yourself into a comfy bed and drink your tea.